Metabolic disorder in a child or parental inattention. Metabolism and its features in children of different age groups Factors affecting metabolism

 Protein deficiency is a common cause of the development of many pathologies in the development of the child's body.

-Parents can learn about a violation of fat metabolism, when they are not enough, in their child by symptoms such as:
+Parents can find out about a fat metabolism disorder, when there is not enough of it, in their child by symptoms such as:

 • exhaustion;